caiks/WBOT02/README.md

 Note on how the contour maps enables us to tell where the model is most concentrated for a given scene.
 Then we can know if our modelling mode and parameters are tending to produce models that are interested in areas that are also interesting to humans, i.e. socially significant areas such as faces.

 client-server architecture

+We can calculate how interested wotbot is first by determining if the current slice is a fail and then by looking at the slice likelihood for interesting or unusual.
+Show by using emoticons, visible or audible.
+This will encourage the user to "point it in the general direction of something interesting."

 -->